BorisMichaelRandebrock/42-Exam_collection/exam_rank_5/Readme.md

    `sed -i s/to_remove/replace/g new_file.hpp new_file.cpp`

 3. **Fine-tuning** in `vim` or your preferred editor:
    Open the file in `vim`, highlight content with `v`, then use `:s/old/new/g` to refine specific content.
-This approach saves time and ensures consistency in code structure across all required files.

 4. **Output checking** in terminal:
 	you have several options here.., I chose to simply compare in the terminal the output of my code `./a.out | cat -e` with the given output via the `diff <(echo "my text") <(echo "given text")`